Spread approximations for forbidden intersections problems: Spread families

 We say that $W$ is a {\it $p$-random subset} of $[n]$ if each element of $[n]$ is included in $W$ with probability $p$ and independently of others.
 The following statement is a variant due to Tao \cite{Tao} of the breakthrough result that was proved by Alweiss, Lowett, Wu and Zhang \cite{Alw}.

 \begin{thm}[\cite{Alw}, a sharpening due to \cite{Tao}] If for some $n,r\ge 1$ a measure $\mu: 2^{[n]}\to [0,1]$ is $r$-spread and $W$ is an $(m\delta)$-random subset of $[n]$, then \end{thm}

 This theorem has an important implication for the classical problem of Erd\H os and Rado \cite{ER} on sunflowers.
 Recall that an {\it $\ell$-sunflower} is a collection of $\ell$ sets $F_1,\ldots, F_\ell$ such that for any $i\ne j$ we have $F_i\cap F_j = \cap_{i=1}^\ell F_i$.
 (In particular, $\ell$ pairwise disjoint sets form an $\ell$-sunflower.)
 The set $\cap F_i$ is called the {\it core}.
 Erd\H os and Rado showed that if $\ff$ is a family of $k$-element sets such that $|\ff|> k!(\ell-1)^{k}$, then it contains an $\ell$-sunflower.
 They conjectured that the same holds if $|\ff|>C^k$ for some $C =C(\ell).$ Theorem~\ref{thmtao} almost immediately gives the first major improvement of the bound due to Erd\H os and Rado, implying that any family $\ff$ of $k$-sets with contains an $\ell$-sunflower, where $C$ is an absolute constant and can be taken to be $2^{10}$.
 The idea is as follows.
-First, given a large family $\ff$, restrict to a subfamily of the form that is sufficiently spread.
+First, given a large family $\ff$, restrict to a ``subfamily'' of the form that is sufficiently spread.
 Second, given a spread family $\ff(S)$, randomly color the set $[n]\setminus S$ into $\ell$ colors.
 Applying Theorem~\ref{thmtao}, with positive probability, we simultaneously have a monochromatic set from $\ff(S)$ in each of the colors.
-Together, they form an $\ell$-sunflower with core $S$.
+Together, they form an $\ell$-matching in $\ff(S)$ and thus an $\ell$-sunflower with core $S$ in $\ff$.
+We note that a more efficient version of this argument due to \cite{BCW} yields a slightly better bound in (\ref{eqalweiss}).
+For clarity of exposition in what follows, we define $\ff[S]$ to be